 Ask your software QA Outsourcing vendor for their scorecards.
 If you’re talking with TESTCo, we’ll happily share our scorecards with you.
 If you’re talking to someone else – expect crickets….

 The QA Outsourcing Team Should be Providing the Scorecard

-The true value of a plan is planning.
+The true value of a plan is the planning.
 Planning is the process of moving from your current state to a desired state – a goal.
 Moving from one state to another requires measurement.
 Daily measurement of critical outcomes is required to achieve your goal as efficiently as possible.

-A final note on twice-daily reports.
-I always get push-back from my Test Engineers when I initially ask them for twice daily reports.
+A final thought on twice-daily reports.
+I always get pushback from my Test Engineers when I initially ask them for twice-daily reports.
 It looks like a big hassle!
 But, being perfectly clear on goals and status, twice each day, quickly turns them into big fans of daily scorecards because they know they are highly valuable and efficient engineers – the twice daily scorecard give them the opportunity to demonstrate their talent and drive to their customers and managers.
 TESTCo Test Engineers very quickly become fans of scorecards because it gives them the feedback they seek to become even better at delivering the value they are committed to.
 Just ask one if you don’t believe me!
 For other client comments, check out our testimonials page.

-What sort of project should you assign a new outsourced software QA company?
+What sort of project should you assign to a new outsourced software QA company?
 I invite you to read my post on this topic; the recommendation may surprise you.

 What to Look for in a QA Outsourcing Software Quality Scorecard